Every time I go abroad, I always try to learn a few basic words and phrases.

 As often though, there is an informal version: s’il te plaît.

-How to say you don’t speak French
+French phrases to explain you don’t speak French

 As a foreigner going to France, you won’t always understand what people say and that’s okay.